gee-community/eetasks/docs/runGEEscripts.md

 The example above works because the function `addOne` does not use any of these, but it does allow using the methods within the objects passed as arguments (e.g. the `.add` method from the passed argument `ee.Number(1)`).
 A workaround would be to modify the functions to use within the module to require so that they allow passing `ee` (or other features to use) as arguments.

 However.. if you are using `require` you are probably already doing something more complicated than the [recommended use cases](#use-cases) for `EE Tasks: run GEE script`.

-## getInfo caveat

-Internally, the [earthengine api](https://github.com/google/earthengine-api) uses the [xmlhttprequest](https://github.com/driverdan/node-XMLHttpRequest) library for the `.getInfo()` method.
-The default `xmlhttprequest` process is [asynchronous](https://nodejs.org/en/learn/asynchronous-work/javascript-asynchronous-programming-and-callbacks), but it also supports simulating a synchronous request by [spawning a separate node process](https://github.com/driverdan/node-XMLHttpRequest/blob/97966e4ca1c9f2cc5574d8775cbdacebfec75455/lib/XMLHttpRequest.js#L483-L507) which actually does the request and then waiting for it.
-Using `.getInfo()` *without a callback function* will create a synchronous `xmlhttprequest`.
-The process spawned for the synchronous `xmlhttprequest` is spawned using the first element of the [array of command line arguments passed when the Node.js process was launched](https://nodejs.org/docs/latest/api/process.html#processargv).
-This is not a problem when running a script directly in Node.

-Unfortunately, within a vscode extension the value of `process.argv[0]` depends on how vscode was launched.
-Under normal conditions, this will be the `code` executable (e.g., `C:\Users\username\AppData\Local\Programs\Microsoft VS Code\Code.exe` in Windows), thus spawning the process will fail and ***the Extension Host will crash*** because it will wait undefinitely for the (failed) process to finish (see more details [here](https://stackoverflow.com/a/77618205/3828592)).
-When running vscode through a remote server (e.g. SSH or WSL), `process.argv[0]` is actually a `node` executable (e.g., `~/.vscode-server/bin/<randomString>/node`) and the `xmlhttprequest` process works as expected.

-Anyway, the best practice is to not use `.getInfo()` at all, or to use it with a callback function if it is absolutely needed.
-For some ee objects, you can also use evaluate (see a good example for `projection.evaluate()` [here](https://gis.stackexchange.com/a/443194/67301)).